SKindij/Asynchronous-Programming-JS/README.md

 		     } ).finally( () => {  console.log('this will get called all the time');  } );
 ```

-The ''.then()'' callback is not really the end.
+The ``.then()`` callback is not really the end.
 That's because when you return value of a promise you get another promise.
 This becomes very useful when you want to run a series of asynchronous operations in order.
 All you have to do is to return the value of the promise.

 ```javascript
        Promise.resolve(1981).then(res => 2023 - res).then(res => 50 - res).then(res => 2023 + res).then(res => console.log(res) );